Rocket to Russia: Title and packaging

-The album was released on November 4, 1977, under the name Rocket to Russia, though it had a working title of Get Well.
+The album was released on November 4, 1977, under the name Rocket to Russia, although it had a working title of Get Well.
 John Gillespie directed the artwork on the album, and the cover photo was taken by Danny Fields.
+The photo was taken in Extra Place, an alley in East Village, Manhattan.
 Arturo Vega is credited as Artistic Coordinator, and Punk magazine editor John Holmstrom illustrated for the album.
 Holmstrom and Johnny collaborated on the back cover's concept, eventually conceiving a military theme with an anti-communist cartoon drawing.
-The back cover art depicts a "pinhead" riding a rocket from the US to Russia.
-The drawing features many landmarks which pertain to their global position, including The Empire State Building and Capitol Building, and Saint Basil's Cathedral in Moscow.
+The back cover art depicts a "pinhead" riding a rocket from the United States to Russia.
+The drawing features many landmarks which pertain to their global position, including The Empire State Building and Capitol Building, and Saint Basil's Cathedral in Moscow, along with highly stereotypical caricatures of certain ethnicities.
 The original artwork is now featured in the Rock and Roll Hall of Fame in Cleveland, Ohio.
 The inside sleeve features cartoon illustrations of each song's basic concept.Leigh 1994, p.
 258.